chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 After the call to `amplify push` the cli will ask a few more questions relating to code generation.
 The cli offers to create the Create/Update/Delete queries, mutations and subscriptions for the @model types, in either `javascript` or `typescript`.
 This feature saves some key-strokes and can also be used multiple times as the schema evolves as it saves the settings in a `.graphqlconfig.yml` in the repository.

 `javascript` code generation is useful for the purposes of the app, the generated files (`queries.js`, `mutations.js` and `subscriptions.js`) can be imported and used from F# code with fable.
-Part of the cli generated `queries.js`:
+Part of the cli generated `queries.js` is shown:

 ``` js
 /* eslint-disable */